teja-1403/teja-1403/README.md

 - I'm Sai Teja, currently pursuing Bachelors's in Computer Science & Engineering 🎓 at Vellore Institute of Technology, Amaravati. 🏛

-- I'm Passionate to learn new technology , concepts and implement new ideas!
+- I'm passionate to learn new technology, concepts and implement new ideas!
  Eager to learn!
  Creative and Problem Solving mindset!